Children in India benefit from CI's ECD program thanks to support from the Guru Krupa Foundation

 Kansas City, MO (July 15, 2015)

 About 80 percent of brain development takes place by the time a child is 5, with the first three years seeing the maximum growth1.
 The early childhood period is a critical time that lays the foundation for lifelong learning.
-Although India is placing a growing focus on early childhood education, substantial numbers of children are still not enrolled in preschools2.
+Although India is placing a growing focus on early childhood education, substantial numbers of children are still not enrolled in preschools.
 Impoverished families in particular struggle to find early education programs that are available to them.

 With support from the Guru Krupa Foundation, Children International is helping to fill the early education gap in India.
 Hundreds of preschool-aged children are enrolled in Children International's Early Childhood Development (ECD) program, which enriches the lives of young children by ensuring opportunities for learning and growth.
 The ECD curriculum is focused on early mathematical skills, language development, hand-eye coordination and emotional and social development.